-Robin Hambleton, a past President of the Association who now works in the USA, has offer some thoughts on ‘European Urban Research in Global Context’ to the EURA Conference on ‘Cities in City Regions’ held in Warsaw, Poland in May 2006.
+Robin Hambleton, a past President of the Association who now works in the UK, has offer some thoughts on ‘European Urban Research in Global Context’ to the EURA Conference on ‘Cities in City Regions’ held in Warsaw, Poland in May 2006.
 The above slides are included in his presentation.

 It examines urban trends at the global level, sketches ideas on possible urban research priorities for this next period, and offers some reflections on the changing nature of urban scholarship in a rapidly changing world.